micro-manager/micro-manager.github.io/_pages/Visual_Studio_project_settings_for_device_adapters.md

 layout: page
 ---

-{% include Note text="This page applies to SVN r12232 and later." %}
+{% include notice icon="info" content="This page applies to SVN r12232 and later." %}

 Here are instructions for how to set up a Visual Studio project for a new device adapter.
 For more details on how to write device adapters for